dtc20017/Datacoin-Bootstrap/README.md

 Regardless of your operating system use the following steps to make use of the bootstrap.dat file:

-1.Download bootstrap.dat.gz OR bootstrap.dat.zip from github or mirrors.
+1. Download bootstrap.dat.gz OR bootstrap.dat.zip from github or mirrors. <br />
-2.Decompress to obtain bootstrap.dat.
+2. Decompress to obtain bootstrap.dat. <br />
-3.Put it into the Datacoin datadir.
-This is the same folder that contains wallet.dat and the blocks folder.
+3. Put it into the Datacoin datadir.
+This is the same folder that contains wallet.dat and the blocks folder. <br />

 Linux: Datacoin's data directory is located in ~/.datacoin/ by default.
 You can run ls -a to see directories that start with a dot.
 You can also search for the directory with the following command: find / -name wallet.dat -print 2>/dev/null